Fostering step by step image

 Saying goodbye

-We understand that this is the tough bit, as we do this every day when we rehome animals and there are always tears, but you will be making a world of difference to a cat or dog who simply wanted a little extra home comfort at the toughest time of their lives.
+We know this is the tough part – we do this every day when we rehome animals and there are always tears!
+But remember that you'll be making a world of difference to a cat or dog who needed a little extra home comfort at the toughest time of their lives.

-“The hardest part for me was the final handover as we had all become attached to mum and the pups and seeing their little personalities develop.
+“The hardest part for me was the final handover as we'd all become attached to mum and the pups and seeing their little personalities develop.
 But we were confident and reassured that the BCDH Rehoming team had found them loving new homes and they would be absolutely fine in the next chapter of their lives.
 It hasn’t put us off doing it again!”
-Alexandra, dog fosterer.

 A bundle of kittens asleep on one bed